aysark/NotesOnJava8/readme.md

 We can access non final variables in lambda that are from the enclosing scope.
 It will be treated as final, and you can't assign a value to it (even from outside the lambda)

-In a lambda expression, this, references the enclosing class, rather than the inner class.
+In a lambda expression, __this__, references the enclosing class, rather than the inner class.

 ## New Stream API

-Declartive programming, describe what the app should do- instead of how it should do it.
+Declarative programming, describe what the app should do- instead of how it should do it.
-Ie. compare your SQL statement with any nontrivial collection getter Java function
+Ie. compare your SQL statement with any nontrivial collection getter Java function.

 The Java Stream API allows for a declarative programming approach.
 ```java